MSA-LMC/MAE-SFER/README.md

 ```
 >  ViT-Small and ViT-Tiny follow the same hyperparameter settings as ViT-Base for MAE pre-training, except for the --model and --finetune arguments.
 > > --model mae_vit_small_patch16 and --finetune /path/out_dir_small_1/vit_small_checkpoint-300.pth for ViT-Small
+> >
 > > --model mae_vit_tiny_patch16 and --finetune /path/out_dir_tiny_1/vit_tiny_checkpoint-300.pth for ViT-Tiny

-> Data augmentation tricks can significantly improve fine-tuning performance.
+> In addition, data augmentation tricks can significantly improve fine-tuning performance.
 Such as flip, colorjit, 仿射变换, RandomErase, and mixup.

 python -m torch.distributed.launch main_finetune_affectnet.py \